-You can fix any problems, update software, open Office documents and save them, transfer files etc. You can also reboot the system if you like, by using the Start Menu.
+Several operations can be done like fix any problems, update software, open Office documents and save them, transfer files etc. A system function like reboot the system also can be done, by using the Start Menu.

 This YouTube video shows the way on how to enable remote desktop connection in Windows 10 Home.
 In general, RDP access is not possible in Home edition.
 But using the “trick” above, you can enable remote access in Windows 10 Home.